thruflo/pyramid_assetgen/README.md

 project, using an `add_assetgen_manifest` configuration directive and `AssetGenRequestFactoryMixin`.

-Using it allows you code in languages (like CoffeeScript and SASS) that compile to JavaScript and CSS, swapping between a refresh-the-page-to-see-changes development environment and optimal HTTP caching production setup -- without ever having to change any of the code in your [Pyramid][] application.
+Using it allows you to code in languages (like CoffeeScript and SASS) that compile to JavaScript and CSS, swapping between a refresh-the-page-to-see-changes development environment and an optimal HTTP caching production setup -- without ever having to change any of the code in your [Pyramid][] application.

 ## Configuration